choatej/scanner/docs/conversation-log.md

 - Set up `docs/` directory to track design, implementation notes, and the ongoing conversation.
 - Implemented processing engine abstractions (source descriptors, normalization, output, persistence) and orchestrating engine skeleton with registry pattern.
 - Added unit tests validating processing engine flow and error handling for unsupported sources.
+- Introduced reusable logging utilities in `scanner.infrastructure.logging_config`, integrated structured logging into the processing engine, and validated helpers with targeted tests.

 Additional entries will be added as new discussions influence implementation decisions.